 5. Jack packages 13 cookies with 4 per bag and eats the leftovers.
 How many does he eat?

-Notice that the numbers (13 and 4) and the operation (division) are the same for all five problems.
-But the solutions (4, 3, $3.25, 3 1/4, and 1) are different.
+Notice that the quantities, 13 and 4, and the division operation are the same for all five problems.
+But the solutions, 4, 3, $3.25, 3 1/4, and 1, are different.
 Answering these kinds of problems correctly is applying math and takes some thinking.
-They are also often found on tests.
+This is the application of division.
+These types of problems require critical thinking and are also often found on tests.

 Long Division